dmayes403/timesheet_walkthrough/unit-08/pt2-totaling-input-values.md

 ## Totaling Hours

 First, let's provide a way to total all of the hours entered per employee.
-In the `timesheet.component.ts` file added the following code below the `nameValidator()` custom validator that we previously created.
+In the `timesheet.component.ts` file, add the following code below the `nameValidator()` custom validator that we previously created.

 ```
 getTotalHours(employee: Employee): number {